IN DREAMS by Chris Green

 Suddenly to my amazement and horror, Rhonda’s voice comes on the line.
 ‘Hello Mr Shapiro,’ she says.
 ‘How have you been since our ……. meeting?’

 All the blood drains from my face.
 Nothing could have prepared me for this.
-Now she is talking to me on his phone.
+Now she is talking to me on my phone.
 All the encounters with her so far have been what I would think of as impossible, out of the realm of everyday life, but somehow this is cranking up the level of impossibility a notch.

 ‘I’m just tired,’ I say.
 ‘I don’t think I slept well last night.’